Skip to main content

 September is National Senior Center Month, and we would be honored for you to join us on [DATE], as older adults in our community gather for [BRIEFLY DESCRIBE ACTIVITY].
 [NAME OF EVENT] will take place at [TIME] in [SENIOR CENTER or LINK] to celebrate our unique senior center and its impact in the community.

 We invite you to be part of the celebration.
-During the event, you will have an opportunity to talk with selected participants and learn more about the important role our senior center plays in strengthening community connections as a place where older adults find friendship, meaning, and purpose.
+During the event, you will have an opportunity to talk with selected participants and learn more about the important role our senior center plays in powering community connections as a place where older adults find friendship, meaning, and purpose.
 We also look forward to hearing about your activities in Congress to benefit older Americans.

 Please contact me at [PHONE] or [EMAIL] to arrange your visit [or virtual meeting] or if you need additional information.
 Thank you in advance for your favorable consideration of this invitation.